Random.org

-a doctor and computer science professor at Trinity College in Dublin, Ireland.
+a computer science professor at Trinity College in Dublin, Ireland.
 Random numbers are generated based on atmospheric noise captured by several radios tuned between stations.

 Bits

 A binary digit (bit) can be either 0 or 1.
 There are several Random.org radios located in Copenhagen, Dublin, and Ballsbridge, each generating 12,000 bits per second from the atmospheric noise picked up.
 The generators produce a continuous string of random bits which are converted into the form requested (integer, Gaussian distribution, etc.).

 Quota

 There are limits to the number of bits supplied to a particular IP address.
 A new user (identified by IP address) starts with a free-of-charge quota of 1,000,000 bits which is depleted every time bits are supplied, and topped up by 200,000 bits (or to 1,000,000 bits if the user has more than 800,000 bits remaining) every day at midnight UTC.
 Larger numbers of bits can be purchased.